 4.1.1 The Application Site and areas to its south and northeast are developed area habitats (made up of infrastructure, village areas, open storage and roads), the northeast, northern and western parts of the Study Area are mainly ponds or abandoned ponds (artificial ponds).
-The recognized sites of conservation importance within 500m are summarized in Figure 4.1.
+Being dominated only by developed area, the Application Site falls within the fringe of the Wetland Buffer Area (WBA) and partially within the fringe of the Important Bird Area (IBA).
+The rest of the recognized sites of conservation importance within the 500m Study Area (e.g. Ramsar Site, SSSI, WCA and the proposed SPS WCP) are located outside the Application Site.
+The locality of the recognized sites of conservation importance within 500m are summarized in Figure 4.1.